JoniBach/neovis-anim/README.md

 Protected Routes
 - Dash `/dash` (fetch and get a list of all NEOs based on a date input)
-- Neo `/neo` (displau recent 5 and previous 5 encounters with a NEO given an ID )
+- Neo `/neo` (displu next 5 and previous 5 encounters with a NEO given an ID )

 ## Personal comments